 Here are some reasons why cheap mason bee houses can end up hurting bee populations.
 I live in Pennsylvania (USA), so some of the issues might be specific to areas with high heat and humidity.
 And to the species that live here, of course.
 Check with your local authorities for more detailed advice.

-Ideally, empty out the house every year and give it a good cleaning.
-And during the winter the filled nesting tubes or blocks should all be stored in a safe, unheated garage or shed.
-And then in the early spring, those nests should be placed inside a cardboard box that is equipped with a small exit hole — so bees can escape but can’t re-inhabit the nests.
-Once everyone is emerged, clean the trays (brush, bleach), re-drill holes, and throw away reeds and paper tubes.
-While all this is happening, you will need to equip your cleaned house with fresh nesting trays, blocks, paper tubes, reeds, etc. All of this can’t happen, of course, if everything is glued in place.
+Ideally, empty out the house every year or two and give it a good cleaning.
+You can do this by removing all the filled nesting tubes at the end of the season (e.g., October) and storing them in an unheated garage or shed.
+Then, in the early spring put these nests inside a cardboard box that is equipped with a small exit hole — so bees can escape but can’t re-inhabit the nests.
+Finally, once everyone has emerged, clean the trays (brush, wash with bleach), re-drill holes (for blocks), and throw away reeds and paper tubes.
+While all this is happening, equip your (cleaned) house with fresh nesting trays, blocks, paper tubes, reeds, etc. All of this can’t happen, of course, if everything is glued in place.

 Mass-produced mason bee houses are designed to be as compact as possible so they can be packed and shipped efficiently from factories in Asia.
 This usually means that they won’t have roofs that protect the nest entrances from water.
 That’s bad, especially in rainy climates.
 Moisture causes larvae to rot and also seems to cause kleptoparasitic pollen mites to flourish (that’s bad).

 Like anything that’s alive, mason bee eggs, larvae, and pupae produce water from respiration.
-When that moisture can’t escape the bees will become susceptible to bacterial and fungal pathogens.
-So avoid houses that use bamboo, plastic, and metal tubes.
-Yes, bamboo is pretty much impermeable to water when mature.
-You want, instead, paper/cardboard tubes, hollow stems, or holes drilled in wood.
-I live in Pennsylvania where it gets really humid, so this is a concern for me.
+When that moisture can’t escape the bees are likely more susceptible to bacterial and fungal pathogens.
+Plus the pollen rots.
+So avoid houses that use plastic straws or glass tubes.
+Some say (e.g., The Honeybee Conservancy) that bamboo is too impermeable but that might depend on where you live.
+If you are concerned about humidity, opt for paper/cardboard tubes (thick paper straws might work, too), hollow plant stems, or holes drilled in wood.
 Unfortunately, using paper and cardboard tubes might make the bees more susceptible to parasitic wasps that can oviposit (or chew) through thin-walled nesting tubes.
-Again, check with local authorities to see what’s best for your area.
+There are trade-offs like all things in life.

 When thousands of mason bees are living in close proximity, parasitic insects and mites can easily find every nest.
 If your heart is set on a mason bee mega-complex, just be extra sure that all components are truly cleanable or disposable.
 It’s also critical to actually clean it, too, so don’t buy it if you’re the type that doesn’t like to do that sort of thing.